ibawt/ibawt.github.io/_posts/2013-10-12-batman-rails-starting-guide.md

 We can worry about the rest later.

-## Setup the Batman
+## Setup the batman.js

-Now to the meat, we'll be generating a default configuration for BatmanJS.
+Now to the meat, we'll be generating a default configuration for batman.js.
 From your project root do the following:

 {% highlight bash %}